Beacon-Heart/Heart_Beacon/README.md

 GOAL: We have a clear and present opportunity to improve temporal, geo-spatial, syntactic - semantic consistency, interoperability among myriad programmable money memes among an equitable, programmable trade federation economic framework.

+COMMODITIES = CORE FOCUS

+The Terra TRC Trade Reference Currency is a global complementary currency designed to provide an inflation-resistant international standard of value; to stabilize the business cycle on a global level; and to realign stockholder’s interests with long-term sustainability.
+From a legal viewpoint, the Terra is standardized “countertrade” (international barter), which is routinely used for over one trillion dollars worth of transactions per year.
+Legislation on countertrade exists in about two hundred countries, including all the major trading nations. https://www.lietaer.com/2010/01/terra/ #currency #trade #commodities

 MAIN USE CASES:

 1. Eco sustainable Economic Heartbeat / Programmable Economy Namespace